- Alumni & Donors

 - Find specific information for going to the United States or Canada.

 - Make an appointment so we can help you define your study abroad project and your list of schools.
-Please note that it is no longer possible to make an appointment for a 3rd year departure in 2016-2017.
+The link to make your appointment will be active in October 2018.

-- Make an appointment for the third year abroad in the US.
-Make an appointment for a year abroad in Canada.
+- Make an appointment for information on the third year abroad in the US or in Canada.

-- Check the list of partner universities in the USA and their prerequisites (PDF, 60 Ko)
+- Check the list of partner universities in the United States and their prerequisites (PDF, 61 Kb)

 - Make an appointment for a master's semester abroad.

 Your main contact: the Centre for the Americas

 The Centre for the Americas at Sciences Po is there to help you with all your preparations for studying abroad as well as during your stay.